sanvijay/toms_phone/toms_phone/README.md

-# toms_phone
+# maxs_phone

-A game with Tom's phone
+A game with Max's phone

 ## Getting Started